 An example of how Big Orange Square works with you and your teams

 In another article, we explain the principles of agile product development (“The benefits of empiricism and teams in product development”).
-Since we advocate hands-on learning we here give an example of how we help you implement those ideas – we coach by doing, kinesthetic coaching.
+Since we advocate hands-on learning we here give an example of how we help you implement those ideas – we coach by doing, hands-on coaching.

 Imagine you have asked us to write a proposal to help your team (of app.
 25 people) to move to our agile (iterative and team-based) way to develop a product all the way from idea to manufacturing.
 This is an example of the answer you will get from us.